Dewberry/ripple1d/README.md

 ## About
-Producing inundation maps at half-foot increments for each NWM branch in a given RAS model is a multi-step process:
+Producing inundation maps at half-foot increments for each NWM branch in a given RAS model is a multi-step process outlined below. "run_process.py" is a script that executes the process in the necessary sequential order.

 1. Read the input STAC item
 2. Download HEC-RAS files
 3. Load NWM conflation parameters.